-Based on data compiled by Credible, mortgage rates for home purchases have risen for three key terms and remained unchanged for one term since last Thursday.
+Based on data compiled by Credible, mortgage rates for home purchases have risen for three key terms while one term remained steady since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.

 Based on data compiled by Credible, mortgage refinance rates have risen across all key terms since yesterday.

 - 30-year fixed-rate refinance: 6.125%, up from 5.990%, +0.135